sxa/website-v2/content/blog/eclipse-temurin-11020.1-and-1708.1/index.md

  -Djdk.util.zip.disableZip64ExtraFieldValidation=true
 ```

-however the recommended option is to update to the new version.
+However the recommended option is to update to the new version.